Maximize your device's performance with Voltaic's high quality power solutions for IoT.

 Assuming you’re using a battery and in good sunlight with the panel pointed at the sun, roughly ½ of the rated power of the panel will reach the device.
-So if you have a 2 Watt panel, you will get 1 Watt hour of power out of the battery into your device with an hour of perfect conditions.
-If you’re system uses 5 Watt hours a day, you want to think about having 10 Watts or so of solar.
+So if you have a 2 Watt panel, you will get 1 Watt-hour of power out of the battery into your device with an hour of perfect conditions.
+If your system uses 5 Watt hours a day, you want to think about having 10 Watts or so of solar.
 This will vary if you are incredibly sunny or cloudy climates.

 We have a universal solar panel bracket that attaches with a u-bolt to vertical and horizontal poles that range in diameter from 0.5 - 2.5 inches and with a pipe clamp on pipes 2.5 inches and up.

 The backs of our standard panels have a 4/40 stainless steel screw in each corner which can be attached to a range of materials.
 If you have other requirements, review our custom solar panel page for options.^back to top